Pediatric Dermatology

 The condition typically appears during the teen or early adult years, but also affects infants and children.
 An immune system response often causes the skin disease.

 Children who have strep throat or other infections are more prone to guttate psoriasis.
 This form of psoriasis often goes away when the infection clears.
 Red bumps on a child’s skin from the condition can be mistaken for diaper rash, cradle cap or eczema.
-It’s important to get an expert diagnosis from a pediatric skin specialist to ensure the right treatment.
+It’s important to get an expert diagnosis from a pediatric skin specialist to ensure the proper treatment.

 Psoriasis treatments include: